ph4r05/javacard-gradle-template/INTEGRATION.md

 The source paths with java files have to be set if it differs from the default gradle paths.

-This particular project has source paths as gradle expects so no additional configuration is needed.
+This particular project has source paths as gradle expects, so no additional configuration is needed.

 For next steps follow steps 6-9 inclusive from the following list.